 Regarding soil structure formation and soil organic matter, the different farming practices, organic versus conventional, did not reveal systematic differences in many physical and chemical soil properties.
-The soil aggregate size distributions were consistently higher on organic than on conventional farms in Iceland, but there were no differences found in Austria.
-Other management practices such as tillage (Beare et al., 1994) or crop rotation history may have obscured effects of organic amendments.
+The soil aggregate size distributions were different between the organic and conventional farms in Iceland, but there were no differences

+- found in Austria.
+Other management practices such as tillage (Beare et al., 1994) may have obscured effects of organic amendments.
 For example, the arable farms in Austria applied a crop rotation with a yearly tillage.
-As soil aggregates are sensitive to soil tillage (Beare et al., 1994; Beare et al., 1997; Six et al., 2000), it could be expected that the differences between organic and conventional arable farms are comparably small.
-In contrast, the Icelandic grasslands had not been tilled for 8-16 years (Table 1).
+As soil aggregates are sensitive to soil tillage (Beare et al., 1994, 1997; Six et al., 2000), it could be expected that the differences between organic and conventional arable farms are comparably small.
+In - contrast, the Icelandic grasslands had not been tilled for 7-15 years (Table 1).
 Also the addition of higher quantities of organic amendments was expected to have a positive effect through enhanced soil biological activity, in terms of aggregate forming substances.
-However, the observed higher mean weight diameters on the organic farms on Iceland could not be linked to higher organic matter contents, e.g. in terms of total carbon, or a difference in organic matter composition.
-Though, mean weight diameter of aggregates was significantly correlated with fungal and bacterial biomass.
+However, the observed higher mean weight diameters in the organic farms on Iceland could not be linked to higher organic matter contents, e.g. in terms of total carbon, or - a difference in organic matter composition. was though significantly correlated with fungal and bacterial biomass.
 Both bacteria and fungi produce soil binding compounds like polysaccharides, which are important for production of relatively small aggregates (de Gryze et al., 2005; Wright et al., 2007).
 Soil fungi are assumed to be especially more important for the formation of larger soil aggregates through entanglement by hyphae (Tisdall and Oades, 1982).